Burnout Therapy in San Antonio and Across Texas

 • Feeling emotionally numb or easily overwhelmed

-• Irritability, impatience, or a shorter fuse than usual
+• Irritability or a shorter fuse than usual

 • Trouble sleeping or never feeling rested